decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 You might also want to close the UI automatically when a specific event occurs, for example when a new match of a game starts.

 To do this, simply set the `visible` property of the main `UIScreenSpace` component that wraps the UI to _false_.

+If the UI is clickable, or has clickable parts, you should also set the `isPointerBlocker` property to _false_, so that the player can freely click in the world space.

 ```ts